COVID-19 Updates

 - Diarrhea

-If you have these symptoms or have been in close contact (less than 6 feet away for a total of 15 minutes or more) with someone who tested positive for COVID-19, please contact your healthcare provider or public health official.
+If you have these symptoms or have been in close contact with someone who tested positive for COVID-19, it is a good idea to test and contact your health care provider for guidance.

 If someone shows any emergency warning signs of COVID-19, please seek emergency medical care immediately and call 911.
 Emergency warning signs of COVID-19 may include: